How to Promote Your National Drug and Alcohol Facts Week® Event

 - See what Informed Families did: Download (PDF, 2MB)

-NIDA Has Toolkits and Publications to Help with Your Events
+NIDA Has Resources to Help with Your Events

 - Once you have decided on your event, a resource, “How to Promote Your National Drug & Alcohol Facts Week® Event: Tools for Success (PDF, 3MB)”, is available to help promote it through traditional and social media outreach.